swanson122/Basic-file-manipulation-GitHub/README.md

 wc --help
 wc sonnets.txt
 ```
-Load the SRA toolkit into your environment on the super computer
+Make sure you are in the Lab_5 directory and load the SRA toolkit into your environment on the super computer
 ```
 wget https://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/current/sratoolkit.current-ubuntu64.tar.gz -O sratoolkit.tar.gz